 We provide support by:

-- Project assistance ‐ We assist with outreach, project planning, grant writing, and more.
+- Project assistance ‐ Outreach, planning, grant writing, support to help projects flourish;

-- Foster collaboration ‐ We foster cross‐organizational collaboration on projects and advocacy on public policy.
-Together we’re stronger and get more done!
+- Fostering collaboration ‐ Cross‐organizational work on projects and advocacy on public policy.

 The Goals and Values that guide our work:

 East Portland’s greatest asset is the diversity of communities that live, work, play, and come together in East Portland.
-EPNO’s mission is to support the community building and advocacy activities of these diverse communities.
+EPNO’s mission is to support the community building and advocacy activities of diverse East Portland communities.

 We recognize that: